-All flex items try to fit on one line—unless you Wrap Children ...
+All flex children try to fit on one line — unless you wrap children ...

-Now use the multi-line alignment settings below the Wrap Children setting to center these guys.
+Now use the multi-line align settings in wrap children to center these guys.

-Keep working with those multi-line alignment settings under Wrap Children!
+Keep working with those multi-line align settings in wrap children!

-You can override the flex layout of an individual element inside of a flex container by selecting it and applying Flex Child Settings.
+You can override the flex layout of an individual element inside of a flex parent by selecting it and applying Flex child settings.

-Hint: Select the green circle and apply Align in Flex Child Settings!
+Hint: Select the green circle and apply an alignment setting in Flex child settings!

-Hint: Reverse layout on the flex container and change alignment on two of the flex children!
+Hint: Reverse direction on the flex parent and change alignment on two of the flex children!

-Sizing presets can be used on the flex children.
+You can also set sizing settings on the flex children.

-Select any green circle and apply a Sizing preset so they Expand.
-Since they have the same class applied they will expand and fill the empty space equally.
+Select any green circle and apply sizing so they grow if possible.
+Since each green circle has the same class applied, they'll expand and fill the empty space equally.

-It's the same idea as the last level but only one circle needs to expand.
+Same idea as the last level, but only one circle needs to expand.

-Sizing presets can also be combined with width or height.
+Flex child sizing settings can also be combined with width or height sizing settings.

-The order of the children can be overwritten on the individual elements.
+The flex children's order can be overwritten on individual elements.

-Select the green circle and apply Order: First to push it to the start.
+Select the green circle and apply order: first to push it furthest to the left.

 Try changing the order of the 2nd and 3rd circles.

-Now combine what you've just learned about changing the order of flex items with the things you know about wrapping children onto multiple lines.
+Now combine what you've just learned about changing the order of flex children with what you know about wrapping children onto multiple lines.

-Hint: Guess what you need to do if you want a flex child to span across full width of its parent container?
+Hint: What do you need to do if you want a flex child to span across full width of its parent container?
 Right!
-Just set its Width to 100%! 😎
+Just set its width to 100%! 😎

-Again, utilize different Align settings on some of those staggered flex children.
+Again, utilize different flex child align settings on some of those staggered flex children.